Today’s SEO covers these three topics:

 Each content “silo” is what we call a Tier 2 section, comprised of a keyword focused content page (KFCP) that the home page links to, plus all the pages that explore the topic of that particular page.
 These pages make up Tier 3, the child pages of the Tier 2 page.

-This is what the site architecture looks like…
+This is what the website architecture looks like…

 An XML sitemap is a file that lists every page on a site.
 It can also list every image on the site.